Taiwan holds Asia's first gay wedding | DW | 24.05.2019

 The island made history last week as the first place in Asia to legalize same-sex unions.
 Hundreds of couples are expected to register their marriage on the day the new law came into effect.

+"Never had I thought of the possibility to get married when I first realized that I'm a lesbian at age 15," said Victoria Hsu, the alliance's

+president.
+Her new wife Chih-Chieh Chien, the alliance's secretary-general, said that the couple's parents had "put their signatures on our marriage certificate."

-Among those tying the knot on Friday were social worker Huang Mei-yu and her partner You Ya-ting.
+Social worker Huang Mei-yu and her partner You Ya-ting also tied the knot early Friday morning.
 "It's belated, but I'm still happy we can offically get married in this lifetime," Huang told AFP news agency after signing her marriage certificate.

 -